emanuelprog/wecontrol/README.md

 - **DELETE** `/api/moai/{id}`: Delete a moai (Admin only).
 - **POST** `/api/moai/add-participant`: Participate in a moai (User only).
 - **POST** `/api/moai/bid-monthly`: Place a bid in a moai (User only).
+- **POST** `/api/moai/pay-monthly`: Mark a user's payment as received for a specific moai month (Admin only).

 ## Roles and Permissions
 - **Admin:**
   - Can create, update, and delete moais.
   - Can manage all aspects of moai.
+  - Can view and manage payments for each moai.
+  - Can mark user payments as received.
+  - Can send payment reminders via WhatsApp or email.
 - **User:**
   - Can view available moais.
   - Can participate in moais.